 So why is my declawed cat going to the bathroom outside of the litter box?

 What makes this more upsetting is there are people out there who will adopt a cat, declaw them, and then when the cat shows signs of peeing and/or pooing outside the box, they get rid of them.
 The cat is then sent off to a shelter and likely to be euthanized or bounced around from home to home never gaining a true meaningful bond with a human being.
 How cruel does this sound to you?
 If you have adopted a cat who had been declawed prior to them being in your care and you are faced with this problem, don’t give up on them.
 You can look for alternative litter to use such as paper, sand, or pellets.
-It may take some time but you must understand that this can has been mutilated/abused.
-I could not imagine someone sawing off the tips of my toes and being told to walk on them through a box of litter.
-Can you imagine how painful that could be?
+It may take some time but you must understand that this cat has been mutilated.

 More and more vets in America are stopping this practice and in the UK it has been completely outlawed.
 There are still doctors, unfortunately, who do declaw cats and people who want this to be done.
 I am hoping by shedding some light on how painful it can be physically and emotionally for a cat to go through this, people will stop all together.

-If you can’t handle occasional scratches on yourself or your furniture, you do not need to adopt a cat.
+If you can’t handle occasional scratches on yourself or your furniture you do not need to adopt a cat.
 Cats are proven to be smarter than the average dog so not being able to train them is a BS excuse.
-My cat is trained to only claw HIS things and he even sits, gives paw, and walks on a leash.
+My cat is trained to only scratch what is his and he even sits, gives paw, and walks on a leash.
 It took me no time to train him these things.
-Cats are 100% trainable to the very least not scratch what you don’t want them to.
-Provide them the things they enjoy to file their nails on, and this will not be an issue.
+Cats are 100% trainable to at the very least not scratch what you don’t want them to.
+Provide them the things they enjoy to file their nails on and this will not be an issue.
 You have to start a cat young on this training while they are still in the phase of “learning to hunt”.
 This is something most cat owners don’t even know about because their vet likely never mentioned it.
 You CAN train an older cat but it will take time, patience, and a lot of trust.